docker/docs/engine/userguide/storagedriver/zfs-driver.md

     Save and close the file.

-4. Start docker.
+4. Start Docker.
 Use `docker info` to verify that the storage driver is `zfs`.

     ```bash
     $ sudo docker info